cconn30/ccxyz/content/post/ponderings.md

 $$
 it turns out that the product \(\star\) which satisfies this equality is the <i> quantum product </i> on the quantum ring \(H^\bullet(X)[[q]]\).
 If we now restrict to just constant curves by setting \(q=0\), this quantum product reduces to the standard cup product on \(H^\bullet(X)\).

-We can do the same construction for a Lagrangian submanifold \(L\subset X\), but we instead consider a "disk" instead of a projective sphere with three marked points.
+We can do the same construction for a Lagrangian submanifold \(L\subset X\), but we instead consider a "disk" with three marked points instead of a projective sphere \(\mathbb{C}P^1\) as the source for the pseudo-holomorphic curves.
 </p>

 <p>